kopoli/gobu/README.md

 This will add the `-s -w -extldflags "-static"` flags to the linker, and set the `CGO_ENABLED=0` environment variable

-The binary packages of `gobu` are generated with the following command:
+The binary packages of `gobu` are generated with the following commands:

 ```
+$ gobu linux nocgo release package

-$ gobu release package
+$ gobu windows nocgo release package
 ```

 ## License